 There's technically no limit to the number of times a student can take the SAT or ACT, though we're fairly certain there are parts of the Geneva Convention that prohibit parents from making their son or daughter take the test more than three times.
 In our opinion, students who do their homework and study a few hours each week really shouldn't have to take the SAT more than three twice.
 We're not naming names here, but some students and parents get really hung up on ten points here, ten points there.
 If you're looking to go from a 1200 to a 1350, then you should absolutely take the test again.
 But if you already have a 1390 and want to take the test again simply to get a 1400, please understand that those ten extra points won't make any difference in your college acceptances

 As for colleges averaging SAT scores - that's just a rumor that circulates every year.
 If a student takes the SAT or ACT a few times and submits all his or her scores to a college, the college will not average the scores.
 Some schools, such as UCLA, look at the best score a student received on any one test date.
 Other schools, including many private and Ivy League universities, allow students to mix and match their best scores from different test dates to get what's called a "super score."

 What about improvement?
 How much do your students' scores typically increase?

-Students who have taken the SAT or PSAT before using Catalyst generally improve 250 - 350 points after completing our program.
-Students who have taken the ACT or PLAN test before using Catalyst test generally improve 4 - 5 points after completing our program.
-In the interest of honesty, parents should know there is no tutor or tutoring company capable of replacing sheer determination.
+Students who have taken the SAT or PSAT before using Catalyst generally improve 250 to 300 points after completing our program.
+Students who have taken the ACT before using Catalyst test generally improve 4 to 5 points after completing our program.
+In the interest of honesty, parents should know there is no tutor or prep company capable of replacing sheer determination.
 Year in and year out, the students who perform the best are the ones who put forth the most effort.